NativeScript/nativescript-starter-kits-utils/docs/style-guide-app-template.md

 ## Package.json guidelines
 * Do place a package.json file in the root folder of your app template.
 Note this is not the actual root package.json of the generated mobile app – it is only used by the `tns create` CLI command upon app creation.
 Do not expect that everything you place in your package.json will be transferred to the actual package.json file.
-Notably `scripts` property content is removed, however, if you provide preinstall / postinstall scripts they will be executed before getting removed.
-You can use this mechanism to generate / move settings files to the root folder of the generated app and/or generate actual "scripts" content for the resulting app package.json – see [copying settings files](https://github.com/NativeScript/template-master-detail/blob/master/tools/preinstall.js) and [generating `scripts` commands on-the-fly](https://github.com/NativeScript/template-master-detail/blob/master/tools/postinstall.js) for concrete examples.
+You can use the mechanism implemented by the [after-createProject hook](https://github.com/NativeScript/nativescript-app-templates/blob/master/packages/template-blank/hooks/after-createProject/after-createProject.js) to generate / move settings files to the root folder of the generated app.

 * Do provide a value for the `name` property using the format: **tns-template-[custom-template-name-goes-here]**.
 Note this property value is NOT transferred to the root package.json file generated by the tns create CLI command but can be found in the app/package.json file of the generated app.